Kahnezzer/OldNewEngland/README.md

 Most options are pre-set, but you may want to tweak these:

 - **True Damage** — scale combat damage if fights feel too harsh or too easy.
-- **Survival Options** — toggle needs mechanics and how frequently they apply.
+- **Survival Options** — toggle needs mechanics and how frequently need to be satisfied.
 - **Volume Sliders** — balance sound levels to taste.
 - **Custom Camera** — tweak angle and distance for preferred view.